zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 Blockscout web service runs the port and protocol defined in env file.
 In this example it runs on `4000`(http).
 If everything is ok, you should be able to access the Blockscout web portal with `http://<host_ip>:4000`.

+## Considerations
+For best performance, it is advisable to have a dedicated/local `polygon-edge` full archive non-validator node that will be used exclusively for Blockscout queries.
+The `json-rpc` API of this node, doesn't need to be exposed publicly, as Blockscout runs all queries from the backend.

 ## Final thoughts